 The net finished dimensions of the webs of all girders and of the webs of rigid frame legs will be the actual area of the web as detailed on the approved fabrication drawings.

-All welding shall be considered as incidental work to the fabrication, and no measurement will be made for the weight of weld metal used.
+(d) All welding shall be considered as incidental work to the fabrication, and no measurement will be made for the weight of weld metal used.

-The weight of permanent shop and field bolts, nuts, direct tension indicators, and washers incorporated into the structure and temporary erection bolts, nuts, and washers shall be incidental to the Structural Steel item and no measurement will be made for weight of the bolts, nuts, direct tension indicators, and washers.
+(e) The weight of permanent shop and field bolts, nuts, direct tension indicators, and washers incorporated into the structure and temporary erection bolts, nuts, and washers shall be incidental to Structural Steel, Curved Box Girder and no measurement will be made for weight of the bolts, nuts, direct tension indicators, and washers.

 506-0001.05 BASIS OF PAYMENT.
 The accepted quantity of Structural Steel, Curved Box Girder will be paid for at the Contract unit price per pound.
 Payment will be full compensation for furnishing, detailing, handling, transporting, and placing the materials specified, including nondestructive testing of welds; for preparing the surface of new steel to be painted, galvanized, metalized, or to remain unpainted; for necessary field cleaning; and for painting, metalizing, sealing, galvanizing, or grease coating of surfaces, unless otherwise paid for.
 Payment will also be full compensation for furnishing and implementing the erection plan, nondestructive testing, quality control activities, and for furnishing all labor, tools, equipment, and incidentals necessary to complete the work.